-I met the representatives from Visit Stillwater at a travel conference a few years ago and their enthusiasm and passion about their city intrigued me enough to want to visit a place that was honestly never on my radar before.
+I met the representatives from Visit Stillwater at a travel conference a few years ago.
+Their enthusiasm and passion about their city intrigued me enough to want to visit a place, that was honestly never on my radar before.

 There are two things that you learn pretty quickly during a visit to Stillwater, OK.

 - You are destined to bring home one of their creative t-shirts

 So what is there to do in Stillwater, Oklahoma?